NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The dryer's ``FuelType`` and ``ControlType`` ("timer" or "moisture") must be provided.
 The efficiency of the clothes dryer can either be entered as a ``CombinedEnergyFactor`` or an ``EnergyFactor``.

-If a clothes dryer is located in one of the "other ..." locations indicating that it is a shared appliance in a SFA/MF building, the ``extension/RatioOfDwellingUnitsToSharedClothesDryers`` element must be provided.
+If a clothes dryer is located in one of the "other ..." locations indicating that it is a shared appliance in an Attached/Multifamily building, the ``extension/RatioOfDwellingUnitsToSharedClothesDryers`` element must be provided.

 HPXML Dishwasher
 ****************